SDK for Android app

 While you could manually download and install the SDK, we recommend using Maven to link the SDK into your project.

-Since v.2.0.48, the Telematics SDK requires using AndroidX
+2.0.48, the Telematics SDK requires AndroidX.

 maven {